 I’m not sure then.
 It seems that the Windows exclamation mark causes this problem and copying and pasting the exclamation mark in the instruction or hint will allow you to progress, so I believe it has something to do with different exclamation marks.

-Another reason could be that the wrong smiling face emoji is used ( is correct, is not).
+Another reason could be that the wrong smiling face emoji is used (:grinning: is correct, :smiley: is not).